oneslash/rs-kafka/README.md

 ## Supported Kafka versions

-`kafka-rust` is tested in CI against the following Kafka versions:
+`kafkang` is tested in CI against the following Kafka versions:

 - 3.8.1
 - 3.9.1